sabik-hub/vitafoods-exhibitor-scraper/README.md

 # Vitafoods Exhibitor Scraper

-Python web scraper that collects exhibitor information from the Vitafoods event directory.
+This project is a Python web scraper that collects exhibitor information from the Vitafoods exhibitor directory.

+The script automatically loads all exhibitors by clicking the "Show More Results" button and extracts company details.

 ## Features

-- Automatic pagination handling
+- Automated pagination using Selenium
+- Handles dynamic website content
+- Extracts exhibitor information
+- Saves structured dataset to Excel

+## Technologies Used

+- Python
-- Selenium automation
+- Selenium
-- HTML parsing with BeautifulSoup
+- BeautifulSoup
-- Data export to Excel
+- Pandas

-## Extracted Data
+## Data Collected

-The scraper collects:
+The scraper extracts:

 - Company Name
 - Stand